 Through our programming, UNDP supports the efforts of authorities and WHO to slow the virus’ spread.

 3. Protecting now and in the future

-To enable a faster recovery, we must strengthen social protection by extending the coverage of existing programmes including food aid, direct cash transfers, cash-for-work, and public work schemes.
-Essential to this will be protecting prison populations, IDP settlements and other congested areas from COVID-19 spreading.
+To enable a faster recovery, we must continue to strengthen social protection by extending the coverage of existing programmes including food aid, direct cash transfers, cash-for-work, and public work schemes that focus on the most impacted including women and the most vulnerable.

-UNDP is working with authorities and implementing partners to scale up existing programming in these areas throughout Yemen.
+UNDP is working with authorities and implementing partners to scale up existing programming in areas across Yemen.